Coup, Cultural Conservatism, Deplorables, Donald Trump, Election, GOP, Rush Limbaugh, TCOT, Trump

 It takes cultural conservatives the time it takes to read a tweet now to wash their hands of one of their own.

 It was Rush Limbaugh that taught cultural conservatives these narratives.
 His message has been re-enforced, of course, by countless pundits in the echo-chamber, but no other voice in American politics could was ever so consistent, so loud, or so shameless in its repetition of this theme.
 He played the smart-ass in the back of the room mocking the liberalism as though it were a teacher hated by every student (American citizen) in the class, and he played that role so well, it became the dominant trope of right wing politics.

 At least one other major development in U.S. politics helped to shape the rise of underdog themes in American conservatism, and that is a series of conflicts that reshaped the way conservatives thought about (or at least talked about) police power.
-Oh they are still happy to back the blue, of course, so long as we are talking about treatment of individual perps, and certain in relation to just about any conflict with persons of color, but during the early years of the Clinton administration, America’s right wingers added a new victim narrative to their own list of stories about police power.
+Oh they are still happy to back the blue, of course, so long as we are talking about treatment of individual suspects, and certainly in relation to just about any conflict with persons of color, but during the early years of the Clinton administration, America’s right wingers added a new victim narrative to their own list of stories about police power.